Newly Revised on December 1, 2016

 His marriage had been arranged by his parents, and entered into only with reluctance and reservations, but he sought to bring his wife to faith in Christ.
 Together they had three girls and two boys, who were all given biblical names.

-John Sung’s ministry shared some features with the work of other independent Protestant evangelical preachers in the first half of the 20th century, such as Wang Mingdao, Leland Wang (Wang Zai), Marcus Cheng (Chen Chonggui), Watchman Nee (Ni Tuosheng), Andrew Gih (Ji Zhiwen), and theologian Jia Yuming.
-They all remained free of formal ties with Western missionaries, though most would cooperate with like-minded foreigners on occasion and Song retained his membership in the Methodist church; held to a similar evangelical theology (sometimes also called “fundamentalism”); and aimed primarily to bring people to a saving faith in Jesus Christ; build a church composed of believers; and advocate holiness of life, in expectation of the return of Christ.
+John Song’s ministry shared some features with the work of other independent Protestant evangelical preachers in the first half of the 20th century, such as Wang Mingdao, Leland Wang (Wang Zai), Marcus Cheng (Chen Chonggui), Watchman Nee (Ni Tuosheng), Andrew Gih (Ji Zhiwen), and theologian Jia Yuming.
+They all remained free of formal ties with Western missionaries, though most would cooperate with like-minded foreigners on occasion and Song retained his membership in the Methodist church; held to a similar evangelical theology (sometimes also called “fundamentalism”); and aimed primarily to bring people to a saving faith in Jesus Christ, build a church composed of believers, and advocate holiness of life, in expectation of the return of Christ.

 Song’s distinctives included his confrontational style and ruthless denunciation of sins and of liberal theology; a willingness to confess and ask forgiveness publicly for losing his temper; effective prayer for healing; a unique combination of a simple faith with intellectual brilliance; the organization of evangelistic bands; unusual skill as a dramatic communicator in a variety of media, including song and the written word; and the huge numbers of people who were affected by him.
 Perhaps as many as 100,000 were lastingly converted through his ministry, which would amount to one-tenth of Protestant Christians in China.
 His work and that of others like him laid the foundation for the remarkable resurgence of evangelical, revivalistic Christianity in China in the last part of the twentieth century.